holoviz-dev/pyctdev/README.md

-# pyct: pyviz common tasks
+# pyctdev: pyviz common tasks for developers

 Tools (and documentation) to support common tasks across many similar PyViz projects.

 **Note: documentation is draft/currently being written**

-## What is pyct?
+## What is pyctdev?

-The main part of pyct is a cross-platform, make-like tool plus library of common tasks to allow project admin tasks to be run equally well locally or on CI systems, on different platforms, or to support different python package 'ecosystems' (pip and conda):
+The main part of pyctdev is a cross-platform, make-like tool plus library of common tasks to allow project admin tasks to be run equally well locally or on CI systems, on different platforms, or to support different python package 'ecosystems' (pip and conda):